 Teachers continually observe and assess pupils informally, adjusting current and subsequent planned lessons as required.
 Assessments are made against the objectives taught and the National Curriculum expectations as set out for each year group in our tracking system, Target Tracker (see below for details for each year group).
-This is to support further planning and to report children’s progress and attainment.
-Teacher assessments are also supported by more formal tests (Headstart Assessments) to provide evidence on pupil’s progress and attainment.
+Assessments are made to support further planning and to report children’s progress and attainment.
+A range of assessments both formal and informal are made to provide evidence on pupil’s progress and attainment.
 At the end of each topic, journaling is used to ascertain the depth of children’s understanding and whether they have ‘mastered’ it.